sujato/drafts/general-introduction.md

 The rise in diversity of employment was linked to the growth of cities, which in turn is associated with the appearance of new technologies.
 The archeological record, though thin, has furnished us with records of two significant innovations: a kind of fine pottery known as Northern Black Polished Ware (NBPW), and forges for iron.
 These new developments attest to a growing mastery in the industrial use of fire, something that the suttas mention in several memorable similes.

 These technological and economic shifts were mirrored in the social and political spheres.
 During the Buddha’s time there were two major forms of governance.
 Traditional clans such as the Sakyans or the Vajjians followed an ancient restricted form of democracy, where decisions were made in a town council, and the clan elected a leading member as temporary ruler.
-Other nations, like Kosala and Magadha, had formed a more familiar kind of kingdom, with an absolute and inherited monarch.
+Other nations, like Kosala and Magadha, had formed a more familiar kind of kingdom, with an absolute hereditary monarch.
 While the Buddha evidently favored the democratic ideals under which he grew up, and after which he modeled the governance of the Sangha, it was the kingdoms that were growing in economic and military dominance.
 During the Buddha’s lifetime, there were repeated skirmishes between Kosala and Magadha, vying for dominion over the ancient sacred city of Varanasi.

 Of even greater significance, towards the end of his life, Magadha was announcing its intentions to invade the Vajjian republic.
-In fact, in the decades following the Buddha’s death, Magadha conquered virtually all of the sixteen nations, establishing an unquestioned supremacy over the region, and establishing pan-Indian trade networks.
-So powerful was the resulting kingdom under Chandragupta that Alexander the Great’s troops rebelled at the mere rumor of Magadhan military might.
+History attests to the success of this policy: in the decades following the Buddha’s death, Magadha conquered virtually all of the sixteen nations, establishing an unquestioned supremacy over the region, and establishing pan-Indian trade networks.
+So powerful was the resulting kingdom that Alexander the Great’s troops rebelled at the mere rumor of Magadhan military might.

 ## Social Life

 The growing complexity of economic and political life required corresponding changes in social roles and responsibilities.
 Like any society in a time of change, people in the time of the Buddha were trying to balance their traditional values and structures with the new realities.
 It seems that people were for the most part reasonably well off, and we don’t hear about extreme endemic poverty and famine.
 Nevertheless, these things did occur, along with injustice, banditry, and economic uncertainty.
 We hear frequent laments about how unpredictable wealth is, whether the older forms of wealth in cattle and land, or the newer forms in money and career.

-The Buddha was not a social revolutionary, and did not overtly agitate for an overthrow of systems, even those he explicitly recognized as unjust.
+The Buddha was not a social revolutionary, and did not overtly agitate for an overthrow of social systems, even those he explicitly recognized as unjust.
 Typically he would argue for a more just and fair implementation of existing norms.
-For example, rather than saying all societies should be democratic, he spoke of the sacred duties of a king to look after his people.
+For example, rather than saying all societies should be democratic, he spoke of the moral duty of a king to look after his people.

 A man was supposed to earns funds so as to take care of his family and protect them.
 The money he earned was to be used to provide for his family, treating workers with kindness and decency, and not neglecting to assign some funds for savings, and some for donations to charity.